CVA6 RISC-V Virtualization: Architecture, Microarchitecture, and Design Space Exploration: CVA6 "From Scratch" Virtualization Support

 \subsection{Virtualization-aware TLBs (vTLB)}

-The CVA6 MMU microarchitecture has two small fully associative TLB: one for data (L1 DTLB) and the other for instructions (L1 ITLB).
+The CVA6 MMU microarchitecture has two small, fully associative TLB: data (L1 DTLB) and instructions (L1 ITLB).
 Both TLBs support a maximum of 16 entries and fully implement the flush instructions, i.e., \textit{sfence}, including filtering by ASID and virtual address.
-To support nested translation, we modified the microarchitecture of the L1 DTLB and ITLB to support two stages of translation, including access permissions and VMIDs.
+To support nested translation, we modified the L1 DTLB and ITLB microarchitecture to support two translation stages, including access permissions and VMIDs.
 Each TLB entry holds both VS-Stage and G-Stage PTE and respective permissions.
-The lookup logic is performed using the merged final translation size from both stages, i.e. if the VS-stage is a 4KiB and the G-stage is a 2MiB translation, the final translation would be a 4KiB.
+The lookup logic is performed using the merged final translation size from both stages, i.e., if the VS-stage is a 4KiB and the G-stage is a 2MiB translation, the final translation would be a 4KiB.
 This is probably one of the major drawbacks of having both the VS-stage and G-stage stored together.
 For instance, hypervisors supporting superpages/hugepages use the 2MiB page size to optimize the MMU performance.
-Although this significantly reduces the PTW walk time, if the guest uses 4KiB page size, the TLB lookup would not benefit from superpages, since the translation would be stored as a 4KiB page size translation.
-The alternative approach would be to have separate TLBs for the VS-stage and G-stage final translations, but it would translate into higher hardware costs, less hardware reuse (if G-stage is not active), and a higher performance penalty on an L1 TLB hit (TLB search time increased by approximately a factor of 2).
-Since L1 TLBs are fully combinational circuits that lie on the critical path of the CPU, we decide to keep the VS-stage and G-stage translations in a single TLB entry.
-Finally, the TLB also supports VMID tags allowing hypervisors to perform a more efficient TLB management using per-VMID flushes, and avoiding full TLB flush on a VM context switch.
-As a final note, the TLB also allows flushes by guest physical address, i.e., hypervisor fence instructions (\textit{HFENCE.VVMA/GVMA}) are fully supported.
+Although this significantly reduces the PTW walk time, if the guest uses a 4KiB page size, the TLB lookup would not benefit from superpages since the translation would be stored as a 4KiB page size translation. \bs{A possible alternative would be having separated TLBs for each stage.
+We argue that this solution would have three major drawbacks: (i) negative impact on performance as it would be possible to search in G-Stage TLB after the VS-Stage TLB lookup (i.e., increase the TLB hit time penalty by a factor of 2); (i) less hardware reuse, i.e., the G-Stage TLB is only used when a guest is running and G-stage is active; and (iii) more impact on the area and energy, the CVA6 TLBs are fully combinational circuits with a significant impact on the area, energy, and timing.
+For all the above reasons, we decided to keep the VS-stage and G-stage translations in a single TLB entry.}.
+Finally, the TLB also supports VMID tags allowing hypervisors to perform a more efficient TLB management using per-VMID flushes and avoiding full TLB flush on a VM context switch.
+Finally, the TLB also allows flushes by guest physical address, i.e., hypervisor fence instructions (\textit{hfence.vvma/gvma}) are fully supported.